-- 1. Inspect fish facilities once each shift.
-Inspect all facilities according to fish facilities monitoring program. - 2.
-Record all maintenance and inspections. - 2.3.2.
+1. Inspect fish facilities once each shift.
+Inspect all facilities according to fish facilities monitoring program.

+2. Record all maintenance and inspections.

+2.3.2.
 Adult Fish Passage Facilities.
 Operate the adult fish passage facilities according to the following criteria:

-- a.
-Inspect all staff gauges and water level indicators, repair and/or clean where necessary. - b.
+a.
+Inspect all staff gauges and water level indicators, repair and/or clean where necessary.

+b.
 Dewater all ladders and inspect all dewatered sections of fish facilities for projections, debris, or plugged orifices which could injure fish or impede fish passage up the ladder.
 Fish ladder exit trashracks must have smooth surfaces where fish pass, and must have downstream edges that are adequately rounded or padded.
 Inspect all diffuser gratings and chambers annually by dewatering and physically inspecting the gratings and chambers or by using divers or video inspection techniques.
 All diffuser gratings and chambers are to be dewatered and physically inspected at least every 3 years.
-Repair deficiencies. - c.
+Repair deficiencies.

+c.
 Prior to the fish passage season, inspect for and clean debris from the fish ladder exits.
-All trashracks and picketed leads must be clean and installed correctly. - d.
-Calibrate all mechanical and electronic water level measuring devices, as necessary, for proper facility operations. - e.
-Inspect all spill gates and ensure that they are operable. - \mathbf{f} .
+All trashracks and picketed leads must be clean and installed correctly.

+d.
+Calibrate all mechanical and electronic water level measuring devices, as necessary, for proper facility operations.

+f.
 Fish pumps maintained and debris cleaned out of turbine unit wicket gates.

 Note: Ice Harbor pool may be operated at minimum operating pool (MOP), between elevations 437' and 438' msl, as part of the Corps' efforts for improving migration conditions for juvenile salmonids.
-This will result in some of the adult fishway entrances at Lower Monumental Dam bottoming out on their sills prior to reaching criteria depths.
+This may result in some of the adult fishway entrances at Lower Monumental Dam bottoming out on their sills prior to reaching criteria depths.
 Continuous operation at MOP may also result in increased pumping head on the auxiliary water supply pumps, decreasing the amount of water supplied by the pumps.

-- a.
+a.
 Fishway Ladders.
-Water depth over weirs: 1' to 1.3'. - b.
+Water depth over weirs: 1' to 1.3'.

+b.
 Head on all Entrances.
-Head range: 1' to 2' - c.
+Head range: 1' to 2'

+c.
 North Shore Entrances (NSE 1 & 2).
-Elevation of top of gate when on sill = 429'. - 1.
-Operate both gates. - 2.
-Weir depth: 8' or greater below tailwater. - d.
+Elevation of top of gate when on sill = 429'.

+1. Operate both gates.

+d.
 Powerhouse Collection System.
-Operate 5 floating orifices (O.G numbers 1, 3, 5, 7, 9).
-Note: All floating orifices will be closed for the 2002 operating season as part of an adult fish passage study. - e.
+No floating orifice gates will be operated in 2003.

+e.
 South Powerhouse Entrances (SPE 1 & 2).
-Elevation of top of gate when on sill = 432'. - 1.
-Operate both downstream gates. - 2.
-Weir depth: 8' or greater below tailwater.
-At tailwaters below elevation 440', weirs should be on sill. - f.
+Elevation of top of gate when on sill = 432'.

+2. Weir depth: 8' or greater below tailwater.
+At tailwaters below elevation 440', weirs should be on sill.

+f.
 South Shore Entrances (SSE 1 & 2).
-Elevation of top of gate when on sill = 431'. - 1.
-Operate both downstream gates. - 2.
-Weir depth: SSE 1 operate 8' or greater below tailwater.
+Elevation of top of gate when on sill = 431'.

+2. Weir depth: SSE 1 operate 8' or greater below tailwater.
 SSE 2 raised 6' above sill.
-At tailwaters below elevation 439', SSE 1 weir should be on sill. - g.
+At tailwaters below elevation 439', SSE 1 weir should be on sill.

+g.
 Transportation Velocity.
 1.5' to 4' per second.